Things You Must Know About a Lapsed Two-Wheeler Insurance Plan

 What to do if your two-wheeler insurance has expired?

 Insurers do remind customers through reminder texts or calls when the policy expiry date is near.
 But, there can be certain situations when you miss out to renew on time.
 So, if you have missed your policy renewal date, here’s how you can get your bike insurance policy reinstated: -Contact your insurer

 If you have lost track of your policy renewal date or have missed it, the first step to undertake is to call up your insurer and ask for assistance.
 Your insurer may renew your policy without any penalty if it is only a few days past the due date.
 Moreover, insurers don’t undertake inspection in cases where you have been trying to pay for the policy before it expired.

 Renew your existing policy online or offline

 When renewing your lapsed policy, you can do it online as well as offline.
 For the online mode, you can visit the insurer website, enter the required details and renew your policy online.
 While renewing online, keep all the vehicle documents handy as you will be required to enter the details.
 If you renew offline, you will have to visit your insurer, and he may ask a survey of your vehicle before issuing a new policy.

 How to avoid lapses in insurance renewal?

-The best way would to do that would be to renew on time.
+The best way would do would be to renew on time.
 It is easy to keep track of the due date by signing up for email/SMS alert service.
-However, there is another smart way to avoid these hassles; just opt for a long-term two wheeler insurance policy.
+However, there is another smart way to avoid these hassles; just opt for a long-term two-wheeler insurance policy.
 Some insurers offer long-term insurance policies with coverage of up to 3 years.
-Choosing a long-term two wheeler insurance policy saves you from the hassles of annual renewals while offering tangible benefits.
+Choosing a long-term two-wheeler insurance policy saves you from the hassles of annual renewals while offering tangible benefits.

 **To understand exactly about the policy coverage, exclusions etc read the Policy Wordings carefully.**